 Patients also have access to a wide range of services and resources that help improve their overall health and well-being including support from dietitians to minimize the impact of cancer on daily life.

 Jennifer earned both her bachelor’s and master’s degrees in nutrition from Syracuse University and has been working as a registered dietitian since 2003.
 Jennifer is a Board-certified specialist in oncology nutrition and a fellow of the Academy of Nutrition and Dietetics.

-Caitlin offers evidence-based nutrition recommendations during and after treatment to help manage side effects and improve recovery.
-She also helps to navigate the confusion around nutrition and cancer while working with patients to set and meet their nutrition goals.
-Caitlin enjoys helping each patient to feel their best, no matter where they are on their journey.
+Jennifer offers evidence-based nutrition recommendations to help manage treatment side effects and support recovery.
+She also helps navigate the confusion around nutrition and cancer while working with patients to set and reach their nutrition goals.
+Jennifer enjoys helping patients feel their best — no matter where they are in their journey.